Long-Term Complications of Diabetes

 Heart and Blood Vessel Diseases

-To Help Prevent These Problems: If your child is overweight, your doctor can suggest ways to achieve and maintain a healthy weight.
-The doctor may also check blood lipid levels (cholesterol and triglycerides) and blood pressure regularly to be sure they’re in a healthy range.
-Kids can achieve the best possible diabetes control by following a good meal plan, getting regular exercise, and taking diabetes medications as prescribed to help prevent or delay the development of heart and blood vessel problems.
-In addition, discuss the dangers of smoking, which can increase the risk of heart and blood vessel problems, as well as other diabetes complications.
+Following your diabetes meal plan, getting regular exercise, and taking diabetes medications as prescribed may also help prevent or delay the development of heart and blood vessel problems.
+Also, smoking increases the risk of heart and blood vessel problems, as well as other diabetes complications.

-People with diabetes are more likely than others to develop gum disease because they may have:
+People with diabetes are more likely than others to develop gum disease (also called periodontal disease) because they may have: